-In 1948 at the age of 36, Julia Child traded in her career as a government research assistant after World War II to attend culinary school in Paris.
-Child banded with two of her classmates to form their own culinary school, L'Ecole de Trois Gourmandes and to write a cookbook, Mastering the Art of French Cooking.
+In 1948, at the age of 36, Julia Child traded in her career as a government research assistant after World War II to attend culinary school in Paris.
+Child banded with two of her classmates to form their own culinary school, L'Ecole de Trois Gourmandes, and to write a cookbook, Mastering the Art of French Cooking.
 Not only was their hefty volume voted the best cookbook five years running, it became the standard for Americans learning French cuisine.

-Two degree programs can be better than one
+Two degrees can be better than one

 Jamie Oliver graduated from a catering culinary school in his native England.
 After some time working in France, he went on to cook at the famed River Cafe.
-It was during this 3.5-year stint that he landed his hugely successful "Naked Chef" BBC television series, specializing in Oliver's bare bones culinary arts style.
+It was during this 3.5-year stint that he landed his hugely successful "Naked Chef" BBC television series, emphasizing Oliver's bare bones culinary arts style.

 Anthony Bourdain is a New York chef who went to one of the most famous culinary schools in the country.
 Some highlights of his distinctive career include his international bestseller and its insider's take in "Kitchen Confidential: Adventures in the Culinary Underbelly" and his Emmy award-winning television series "No Reservations," where he scours the culinary arts world in search of edible adventures.